sajeethphilip/IDBNN/README.md

 ![image](https://github.com/user-attachments/assets/2f46c442-82a8-4699-8d11-ad86995793a6)

-However, when adaptive learning is used, with just 471 training examples in 11 epochs, the DBNN classifier could achieve 100% accurate predcition on the entire image data.
+However, when adaptive learning is used, with just 471 training examples in 11 epochs, the DBNN classifier could achieve 100% accurate prediction on the entire image data.
+It may be noted that only two training examples were required from the majority class of non-ring galaxies, while it took about 469 samples from the Ring galaxy types.
+This is typical of the difference-boosting method, where the network seeks more profound differences (requiring more examples with differences) to learn all that contributes to their classification.
+The other significant advantage is the higher generalisation capability of the network due to its handpicking capability of decisive samples to train on.

 ![image](https://github.com/user-attachments/assets/21ed0816-16f6-41aa-88e1-26cf0d336561)

+This result is not unique for ring, non-ring galaxy classification.
+The method has proved reliable in Quasar classification to Gravitational-wave detector glitch classification with better performance due to its intrinsic dependence on probability and lower susceptibility to fluctuations and noise in data.

 ![image](https://github.com/user-attachments/assets/fe1e97fe-a4f7-4e10-b433-6e00f5940a3b)